SpikingBrain: Spiking Brain-inspired Large Models: Model Architecture

 \subsection{Integrated Model Architectures}

-Through lightweight training, a base Transformer can be converted into efficient attention variants of different forms (see Section~\ref{sec:training_paradigm}).
-This enables flexible trade-offs between performance and efficiency by adjusting factors such as the proportion of full-attention layers or the window size of local attention.
+Through lightweight training, a base Transformer can be converted into efficient attention variants of different forms, alongside MoE upcycling and spiking neuron coding (see Section~\ref{sec:training_paradigm}).
 As a case study, we develop two models from the Qwen2.5-7B-base checkpoint: \textbf{SpikingBrain-7B}, a pure linear model optimized for long-context efficiency, and \textbf{SpikingBrain-76B}, a hybrid-linear MoE model designed to balance efficiency and performance.
 Their architectures are illustrated in Figure~\ref{fig:arch}.
 Both models are integrated with HuggingFace and vLLM inference frameworks, supporting deployment on single- and multi-GPU settings.
+Additionally, as shown in Figure~\ref{fig:diverse_platforms}, SpikingBrain models can be deployed across diverse computing platforms, including CPUs as well as both NVIDIA and non-NVIDIA GPUs.
+Moreover, by expanding integer activations into equivalent sparse spike representations, the models provide insights that can inspire the design of next-generation neuromorphic chips.

 \paragraph{SpikingBrain-7B} The 7B model achieves purely linear complexity by interleaving linear attention and sliding window attention (SWA) layers with a fixed 4K window in a 1:1 ratio.
 The FFN modules adopt the same SwiGLU design as the base model.
-In this architecture, SWA captures precise local patterns, while linear attention efficiently compresses long-range information.
+Spike coding is applied to convert the activations of all linear projection layers in the model, as matrix multiplications for parameter projections dominate the model’s FLOPs.
+In this architecture, the inter-layer hybrid design is optimized for extreme efficiency, owing to its simplicity in attention computation, model parallelism and sequence parallelism.
+SWA layers captures precise local patterns, while linear attention layers efficiently compresses long-range information.
 The model thus provides linear-time training complexity and constant memory usage during inference, regardless of sequence length, offering substantial efficiency gains for long-context processing.
 In practice, we implement linear attention using a Gated Linear Attention Module~\cite{yang2024gated} (GLA), where the gating vector $\mathbf{g}_t$, derived from low-rank projection parameters, enhances expressivity and recurrent modeling capability: